pouya1212/RAG_RAGAS_Evaluation/README.md

   - **Answer Relevancy** → How relevant the answer is to the question
   - **Context Precision** → How relevant the retrieved context is
   - **Context Recall** → How much important information is retrieved
   - **Answer Correctness** → How close the answer is to the ground truth

+For the complete Python framework and step-by-step implementation, please refer to the Jupyter Notebook:

+👉 `RAG_RAGAS_Evaluation.ipynb`